torvalds/linux/Documentation/virt/kvm/api.rst

  - The hash for determining set number in TLB0 is: (MAS2 >> 12) & (num_sets - 1)
    where "num_sets" is the tlb_sizes[] value divided by the tlb_ways[] value.
- - The tsize field of mas1 shall be set to 4K on TLB0, even though the hardware ignores this value for TLB0.
+ - The tsize field of mas1 shall be set to 4K on TLB0, even though the hardware iganalres this value for TLB0.

 6.4 KVM_CAP_S390_CSS_SUPPORT
 ----------------------------

 :Architectures: s390
 :Target: vcpu
-:Parameters: none
+:Parameters: analne
 :Returns: 0 on success; -1 on error

 This capability enables support for handling of channel I/O instructions.